web3Edtech/Frontend_JavaScript_Task4/README.md

-# Frontend_JavaScript_Task3
+# Frontend_JavaScript_Task4
- Implementing Search Functionality for Profile Page
+Adding Interactive Features to Your Profile Page